-Leicester nurse wrongfully sacked after nearly 300 sick days, tribunal rules
+Nurse wrongfully sacked after nearly 300 sick days, tribunal rules

 She struggled to control the illness despite using various medication.

-The tribunal heard the stress of being the sole carer for her grandmother, who had dementia and cancer, and the use of PPE, increased the regularity of her migraines.
+The tribunal heard the stress of being the sole carer for her grandmother, who had dementia and cancer, and the use of personal protective equipment (PPE), increased the regularity of her migraines.

-Throughout her decade-long career which started in 2010, Ms McKenzie was cautioned about her absences on a number of occasions.
+Throughout her decade-long career that started in 2010, Ms McKenzie was cautioned about her absences on a number of occasions.

 She was first given a written warning in 2013 and attendance targets were implemented in 2019.